Arunnimmala07/OpenLane-and-Sky130-PDK/README.md

 ```

 * Viewing Floorplan

 The def (design exchange format) file is created in the floorplan folder of the results folder under runs folder.
 This file has the information about the die area.
 This gives the co-ordinates of the die and the unit is databse unit per micron i.e. 1 micron = 1000 database units)

 ![image](https://user-images.githubusercontent.com/69652104/214935860-e584d395-802b-4f7c-9e8e-2e3e3e7efbee.png)

 The die co-ordinates and other information can be viewed using following command invoked under the picorv32a folder.

 ```
 cd runs/[date]/results/floorplan/picorv32a.floorplan.def
 ```

 **NOTE: 1 micron is equivalent to 1000 database units**

 ### TASK 2: Calculating area

 **Calculating the die area = (660685 / 1000) x (671405/1000) = 443587.2124 um <sup>2</sup>**

-**Step 3:** Review floorplan layout in Magic
+**Step 3:** **Review floorplan layout in Magic**

 * Using Magic tool to view the def file

 The following command can be used to invoke magic tool as well as open the def file:
 ```
-magic -T /home/nickson/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &f
+magic -T /home/arun.nimmala07/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &f
 ```

+**Here few short cut keys**

-To center the view, press "s" to select whole die then press "v" to center the view.
-Point the cursor to a cell then press "s" to select it, zoom into it by pressing 'z".
-Type "what" in `tkcon` to display information of selected object.
+To center the view, **press "s"**

+To select whole die then **press "v"**

+To center the view.
+Point the cursor to a cell then press "s" to select it.

+zoom into it by **pres 'z"**.

+Type **"what"** in **`tkcon`** to display information of selected object.

 These objects might be IO pin, decap cell, or well taps as shown below.

 The genrated file is shown below:

 ![image](https://user-images.githubusercontent.com/69652104/214947957-92a584f1-e87d-4fcb-a176-dd2f0b992401.png)

 The horizontal and verticle pins:

 ![image](https://user-images.githubusercontent.com/69652104/214963933-767ae5f6-a79d-4460-814b-a3b2bba33853.png)

 The decap cells:

 ![gnome-shell-screenshot-45vknb](https://user-images.githubusercontent.com/69652104/214964586-21457bd5-c1a5-4f51-a5aa-467eaed4e7d9.png)

 The diagonally equidistant tapcells:

 ![image](https://user-images.githubusercontent.com/69652104/214965422-0c9ffde3-c770-4f84-b8d8-5c0c3af134ba.png)

 The standard cells in the bottom left corner:

 ![image](https://user-images.githubusercontent.com/69652104/214965088-1ae98625-9e9c-4936-a235-017b543f6704.png)

-**Step 4:** Running Placement
+**Step 4:** **Running Placement**

 The following command is used to run placement.

 ```
 run_placement
 ```

 During place a number of tools such as RePlace tool (for global placement), Resier tool (for optimization) and OpenDP (for detailed placement) is invoked.
 If the value of overflow converges then the design is legal.

 * Using Magic tool to see the layout of this stage.

 ```
-magic -T /home/nickson/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def &
+magic -T /home/arun.nimmala07/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def &
 ```

 The genrated layout:

 ![image](https://user-images.githubusercontent.com/69652104/215020126-f1327f84-003f-4238-80ea-bd78921117b0.png)

 Placement ensures that the standard cells are correctly placed.

 PDN is created during floorplan.
 But is Openlane there is a post floorplan, post placement and CTS is done for PDN.

-# Day 3 - Design library cell using Magic Layout and ngspice characterization
+# Day 3 (27-01-2023)- Design library cell using Magic Layout and ngspice characterization

-## LAB Day 3 (Part 1)
+## LAB Day 3 (Part-1)

 ## Labs for CMOS inverter ngspice simulations

-Here we will be dive deep into the flow.
+Here, we will be dive deep into the flow.
 We will take a .mag file and do post-layout simulation in ngspice.
 After post-characterising we will be plugging this cell into the openlane flow i.e., into picorv32a core.

 * IO Placer revision

 Earlier we had equidistant placed input/output pins.
 Now lets say we want to change it to some othe input/output pin statergy (there are four statergies supported by IO Placer - the tool that we use for IO placement).
 So we can change the switch (variable) and this will change the statergy and this can be done directly by setting the variable through the terminal and then re-run the floorplan.

 ```
 EXAMPLE - changing PIN configuration set ::env(FP_IO_MODE) 2;
 run_floorplan
 Then check the layout by launching Magic again.
 ```

 * SPICE deck creation for CMOS inverter
+*
 Here we will do SPICE simulation and deriving the charactestic on real time MOSFETs.

 #### Creating SPICE deck

 1. SPICE Deck - It is a connectivity information about a cell.
 It is a netlist.
 It has the inputs, tap points, etc.

 2. We need to define the component parameter i.e., value for PMS and NMOS.
 For us value of W/L of PMOS M1 (0.375u/o.25u) and NMOS M2 (0.375u/0.25).
 Ideally PMOS should be 2 or 3 times wider than NMOS.
 The load cap is assumed to be 10 fF.

 3. We assume an input supply voltage value (GATE) as 2.5 V and main supply voltage (at drain) as 2.5 V. Generally the supply voltage (GATE) is multiple of length.

 4. Now we need to identify the node (those two point in b/w there is a component) and name these nodes.
 The SPICE Deck is written below:

 ```

 *** MODEL Description ***

 *** NETLIST Description ***

 M1 out in vdd vdd pmos W=o.375 L=0.25 *** [component name] [connectivity] [drain] [gate] [source] [substrate] [type] [dimensions W/L] ***

 *** Similarly for NMOS ***

 M2 out in vdd vdd nmos W=o.375 L=0.25

 *** load cap connecivity and value [name] [node1] [node2] [value] ***

 cload out 0 10f

 *** Supply voltage [name] [node1] [node2] [value] ***

 Vdd vdd 0 2.5

 *** Input voltage [name] [node1] [node2] [value] ***

 Vin in 0 2.5

 *** Simulation Command ***

 .op

 .dc Vin 0 2.5 0.05 *** Sweeping gate input form 0 to 2.5 at steeps of 0.05  VTC curve***

 *** describe the model file ***

 .LIB "tsmc_025ummodel.mod" CMOS_MODELS

 .end

 ```
 ![image](https://user-images.githubusercontent.com/69652104/215171406-497c0875-89da-400a-b95c-c01d4fe298eb.png)
 First invoke the ngspice and then run the following command to simulate:
 ```
 source [filename].cir

 run

 setplot

 dc1

 plot out vs in

 ```

 #### Analysing the inverter

 * Vm (switching threshold voltage) - The point where exact transition takes place i.e., Vin = Vout.
 At this point both the MOS are in saturation and we have a high leakage current (direct current flowing from vdd to ground).
 If the pull up network is strong the VTC moves towards right (Vm' > Vm) and if pull down network is strong then VTC shifts leftwards (Vm' < Vm).

 **Formula for Vm**

 ![image](https://user-images.githubusercontent.com/69652104/215190239-b570e8c4-41c6-4bae-a399-2f27f1114903.png)

 * Propagation delay - The difference between the time when output as well as input is at 50%. ( o/p falls and i/p rises gives fall delay, o/p rises and i/p falls gives us the rise delay)

 * We can furter do transient analysis.

 ### LAB SETUP

 * We will first git clone one of the repo (it is custom made for the workshop).
 Here we have .mag file for INVERTER, model file for sky130nm PMOS and NMOS.
 We will creat a ful view cell and then we will plug it into our flow.
 The command for git clone is (run it while you are in the openlane directory):

 ```
 git clone https://github.com/nickson-jose/vsdstdcelldesign.git
 ```

 ![image](https://user-images.githubusercontent.com/69652104/215198686-f1b96d3a-a348-464b-a9b7-ba996d51ca7d.png)

 It will create vsdstdcelldesign design folder.

 We need to have the tech file to open the mag file.
 We will copy the tech file to our directory. the tech file is present in the sky130A which is inside pdks folder.

 The tech file is present at this location `work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic`.

 ```
 cd work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/
 ```

 To copy go to the location and then type the command given below with target location
 ```
 cp sky130A.tech /[target location]